Equity Release Costs in 2022

 What Interest Rate Will I Pay on Equity Release?

 The interest rates you will pay on equity release will differ according to the type of plan you select, your plan provider, your age, your health condition, and the amount of equity you release from your home.

-The lowest Equity Release interest rate is currently 2.97% (AER) fixed for life and the highest is 6.80% (AER).
+The lowest Equity Release interest rate is currently from as low as 4% to 7%.
 The average rate is currently 3.95%.

 Does the Loan-to-Value Affect Equity Release Interest Rates?

 Yes, the interest rates you receive with equity release are linked to the loan-to-value ratio.